 April 19, 2014

 In his decades of influential writing and policymaking, George Kennan presented himself as a hard-headed realist.
 He was anything but.

 No, we are nowhere near World War III.

 The Most Humane Drama on Cable Is About a Bunch of Murderous Spies

 "The Americans," the anti-"House of Cards"

 In honor of Valentine's Day 1958, pseudonymous author Sagittarius took a light-hearted look at ongoing diplomatic talks between the United States and Soviet Union on the subject of nuclear weapons tests.
-Though the Berlin and Cuban Missile Crises loomed in the near future, the powers did agree to a one-year ban on tests in March 1958.

 The Atlantic writer's apologia for Henry Kissinger is incoherent and amoral all at once.